Taphouse vs Cork: Which Homebrew GUI Is Worth Your Money?

 Disk Usage per Package No Yes

-Service Management No Start/stop/restart
+Service Management Yes Start/stop/restart

 Apple Silicon Migration No Yes (Pro)